gracesliu/ursa/demo/videos/README.md

 - Make sure Real AI mode is enabled (toggle in Control Panel)
 - Check that YOLO is installed: `pip install ultralytics`
 - Verify backend console shows "YOLO model loaded successfully"
+- For fire detection: Make sure video has visible red/orange/yellow flames or smoke
+- For wildlife: Make sure animals are clearly visible in the video